2024 Solar Incentives Guide for Evanston, IL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of the cost of your solar system.
+When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of the cost of your solar system.

-To find out exactly how much the ITC could save you, talk to your local Evanston solar panel installation expert.
+To understand exactly how much money the ITC could save you, talk to your local Evanston solar panel installation expert.

 The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-The new Clean Energy Credit extends until 2035.
-You can now apply for a 30% credit for solar systems installed between 2022 and 2032.
-The credit will then be decreased by a few percentage points every year until the date of expiration.
-Beginning in 2023, it will also be easier to qualify for credits for energy storage systems under this new program.
+The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar systems installed between 2022 and 2032.
+At this point, the credit percentage will see a slight decrease annually until the program expires in 2035.
+Starting in 2023, it will also be easier to claim credits for energy storage systems with the new act.

-More information about the new Inflation Reduction Act can be found here.
-Your local Evanston solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Evanston solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives